 Marketplaces are highly competitive as thousands of brands are directly competing with one another.
 It can be a challenge for your brand to stand out and drive conversions.
-Here are a few things that you should keep in mind to help improve and optimise your marketplace strategy ahead of the holiday shopping season:
+Here are a few things that you should keep in mind to help improve and optimise your marketplace strategy:

-Choosing the right marketplaces is integral to your strategy.
-They each have different offerings, rules and policies, but most importantly have a varying customer base.
+Choosing the right places to sell is integral to your marketplace strategy.
+Each marketplace has different offerings rules and policies but most importantly have a varying customer base.
 It is important for you to understand which marketplaces have the right customer base and can drive the highest conversions for your brand.
 Reflect on your past data to see which marketplaces have performed the best for your brand and leverage it to build your strategy.
-Further, consider the key markets that you want to target and consumer preferences in those countries.
+Further consider the key markets that you want to target and consumer preferences in those countries.

 2. Optimise your product detail pages